Visual psychiatry — telehealth across Virginia.

 live beyond language.

 Visual psychiatry is a structured clinical intervention — not art therapy, not a creative exercise.
-It is a precise way of accessing emotion, identity, and self-perception that has not yet found words.
+It is a precise way of accessing emotion, identity, and nervous system states that have not yet found words.
 And sometimes, it is the only way in.

 Telehealth across Virginia · Now accepting new patients · Care begins at $295